RSDKModding/RSDKv4-Decompilation/README.md

 ![](header.png?raw=true)

+A complete decompilation of Retro Engine v4 and the menus from Sonic 1 and 2 (2013).

 # **SUPPORT THE OFFICIAL RELEASE OF SONIC 1 & 2**
 + Without assets from the official releases, this decompilation will not run.